 Emanuel Leutze’s postmortem portrait of Fanny Seward, 1866.

 Books and Manuscripts

-A family of avid readers, the library contains over 6,000 volumes accumulated by four generations.
+A family of avid readers, the library contains over 2,500 volumes with over 7,000 in the entire house accumulated by four generations.
 The manuscript collection includes correspondence, account books, scrapbooks and photograph albums.
-Researchers may request special access to use these collections by contacting email@example.com.
+Researchers may request special access to use these collections by contacting firstname.lastname@example.org.

 William Seward’s mathematics notebook, c.
 1814.